AresMUSH/aresmush/game/plugins/scenes/help/scene.md

 The scenes system lets you spawn a room for a scene.
 You can indicate whether the scene is public (meaning anyone is invited to join) or public.

 `scene/start <location>=<private/public>` - Starts a scene.
+The location can be the name of an existing room (in which case the description will be copied over) or a custom name.

+To join a scene, you can get a meetme from a participant or use the join scene command.

 `scenes` - Lists scenes.

-To join a scene, you can get a meetme from a participant or use the join scene command.

 `scene/join <#>` - Joins a scene.

-You can create a "scene set" on a room to augment the usual description with scene details.
-This can be used on regular rooms too - not just scene rooms.

-`scene/set <desc>` - Sets the scene.
-Leave blank to clear.

 The scene's organizer can stop the scene and change the privacy setting.